 - Add the ground beef to the saute.
-Sprinkle Worcestershire sauce the beef.
+Sprinkle Worcestershire sauce on the beef.
 Blend well.

 - When beef 's color starts to change from pink to brown, in a minute or two, add the tomato paste and broth.
 Add the potatoes and carrots.
 Season with salt and black pepper.
 Mix ingredients well.
 Cover the skillet and continue cooking on a low simmer for about 35 minutes till beef and vegetables are cooked thoroughly.
 The tomato paste and broth liquids would have reduced and been absorbed by the meat, so the dish will have a slight reddish color.
 Mix the saute so ingredients blend well.

-- Cook's comments: In the original recipe, Judy Ann uses a combination of ground beef and pork.
-Feel free to use that combination or else a single meat ingredient of either pork or beef.
+- Cook's comment: In the original recipe, Judy Ann uses a combination of ground beef and pork.

 - Hello, Friends!
 All the images and content on this blog are COPYRIGHT PROTECTED and owned by my media company Besa-Quirino LLC.
 This means BY LAW you are NOT allowed to copy, scrape, lift, frame, plagiarize or use my photos and recipe content I wrote, on your website without my permission.
 If you want to republish this recipe or content on another website or news article, please ASK my permission, re-write it in your own words and simply link back to this blog to give proper attribution.
 It’s the legal thing to do.
 Thank you.
 Email me at [email protected]